AnirudhIV/GEO_auditor/README.md

   customer would type — guess wrong and you get exactly the "generic advice that would be identical for any website" failure mode the brief calls out as an instant no — and it needs paid API keys per engine, which breaks "running in under 5 minutes" with zero setup.
-The three checks we built are proxies for *why* a business would or wouldn't get cited, derived from page evidence that's stable and re-checkable; a live-query check measures a symptom, not a cause, and isn't reproducible evidence in the way the brief asks for ("name the exact page, show what you found").
+The three checks I built are proxies for *why* a business would or wouldn't get cited, derived from page evidence that's stable and re-checkable; a live-query check measures a symptom, not a cause, and isn't reproducible evidence in the way the brief asks for ("name the exact page, show what you found").
 This is the single highest-value thing to add with more time — see below.
-- **Backlink/authority analysis.** Real signal, but it requires a paid third-party index (Ahrefs/Semrush/Moz) we don't have API access to build around, and it's a classic-SEO signal already well covered by existing tools — it doesn't teach us anything GEO-specific.
+- **Backlink/authority analysis.** Real signal, but it requires a paid third-party index (Ahrefs/Semrush/Moz) I don't have API access to build around, and it's a classic-SEO signal already well covered by existing tools — it doesn't teach us anything GEO-specific.
 - **Page speed / Core Web Vitals.** Same reasoning — already exhaustively